What is the difference between a buyer’s or seller’s market?

 Let interest rates be your guides

-Ah, interest rates, the least fun part of purchasing a home or building.
+Ah, interest rates, the least fun part about purchasing a home or building.
 Interest rates are important not only because they can indicate how much cost will be added to the property, but also because they can indicate the type of market your area currently has.

 If interest rates are high, buyers will have a difficult time getting mortgages.
 In this case, you’ll most likely find a lot of properties at discounted prices.
 You’ll also notice that prices will decline, indicating a buyer’s market.

 When interest rates are low, however, money will be easier to come by, therefore buyers will be flooding the market.